felleg/felleg.gitlab.io-backup/content/reads/read-63-drive.md

 and felt comfortable moving on to other things.
 I stopped producing content.
 And while I currently feel more productive then ever with these book reviews, I wonder about what the future holds.
-Will I lose momentum once I cross my self-imposed objective of 100 reads?
+Will I lose momentum once I cross my self-imposed objective of 100 books?

 The question that I'm most fixated on right now is related to a new link I added to my website, [/allreads](/allreads).
 If you visit this list,